 As you can see, the Romans and their mythology had a lot to do with modern English month names.
 For more on gods and goddesses, check out the deities of travel (from every background).

-Well, what did you think?
-Got any questions or comments?
+Well, that was our post on the various months’ names, what did you think?
+Got any questions, feedback, or other facts to add about the naming of one of the months?
 Let us know in the comments below, and thanks for reading!